 After that, applications and resumes need reviewing and communications need to be sent.
 Our company’s hiring process involves an initial phone screening and candidates that make it past the phone screen are asked to an in-person interview, so conference rooms and meetings need to be scheduled.
 Interview questions and any tests need to be developed, administered and scored.
 And all of this needs to be collected in an easily digestible fashion to decide to whom you will extend your offer (and one or two back-ups, in case your first choice declines the invitation).

 Once a candidate accepts, all of the standard on-boarding, orientation and training activities need to happen exactly as you would on board a full-time new hire.
+Depending on your company, this could even include drug testing to ensure safety at work.
+You can get drug testing in Brooklyn along with many other places, so luckily the process should be straightforward.

 All interns receive an overview of what we do as a Company, documentation on the many concepts and acronyms, and then specific orientation by team (Technology, Quality, Marketing, etc.).
 There are specific goals for Communication Skills, such as the tools we use, what are formal vs. informal communication methods and when to use them based on understanding the audience to which the communication is directed.
 There are Context Building exercises, to help learn the inter-team, intra-team and extra-team dynamics, including high-level business stakeholders.
 And finally the specifics of the work, which can take the form of over-the-shoulder observations, peer work or individual work.
 A sampling of internal and external resources is provided and interns are encouraged to seek out additional resources and present them to the team.